testjavascript/nodejs-integration-tests-best-practices/README.md

 **1. 📊  Example application -** Complete showcase of a typical Microservice with tests setup and the test themselves

-**2. 🦶.
-Step by step guide -** Detailed instructions on how to setup your intergation test environment and write tests according to best practices
+**2. ✅ 40+ Best Practices List -** Detailed instructions on how to write integartiong tests in the RIGHT way including code example and reference to the example application

 **3. 🚀   Advanced stuff -** How to take this technique to the next level and maximize your invest.
 This includes beyond the basics techniques like store your DB data in a fast RAM folder, detect memory leaks during tests, testing data migrations, contract tests and more